Spiritual Maturity

 Matthew 22:36-40 ESV

-We are to strive to live these commandments out in every area of our lives.
-It is a part of the journey towards spiritual maturity, and along this journey, we will be tested.
-The testing will expose the fruit that is within us.
-When that fruit is revealed, if it is not the fruit of the Holy Spirit, we then need to humbly seek God's help, asking for His wisdom.
-This will allow Him to lovingly work in our lives in order to produce the kind of spiritual fruit He requires us to produce.
-As we go through this testing process, over and over, and if we embrace His changes, He will refine us.
-This will create a spiritual maturity in us.
-When we allow Him to change us we will be living in His Spirit.
+We are called to strive to live out God’s commandments in every area of our lives.
+This is part of our journey toward spiritual maturity, and along this journey, we will be tested.
+These tests reveal the fruit within us.
+When that fruit is exposed, and it is not the fruit of the Holy Spirit, we must humbly seek God’s help and ask for His wisdom.

-There are some lies in the body of Christ that people might not even realize they believe.
+There are lies within the Body of Christ that many people may not even realize they believe.

 Here are 4 common lies about spiritual maturity: